-First, some mild disambiguation: "coronavirus" is a general term for viruses similar to the flu that can be transmitted from person to person.
-The 2019-20 corona virus is a variant on Severe Acute Respiratory Syndrome, or SARS.
+First, some mild disambiguation: "coronavirus" is a general term for viruses with spike proteins on their surfaces that give the virus an appearance like a crown ("corona" is the Spanish word for crown).
+The virus that appeared at the end of 2019 is a variant on Severe Acute Respiratory Syndrome, or SARS.
 The U.S. Center for Disease Control has "named [it] “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”)."

-It is critically important to note that the CDC urges calm in the face of a pandemic virus.
-Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, puts the situation in a helpful perspective in an episode of On Assignment with Richard Engel (linked in the Audio and Video tab below): "Right now, you shouldn't be panicking.
+It is critically important to note that both the CDC and the National Institute of Allergy and Infectious Diseases urge calm in the face of a pandemic virus.
+Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, puts the situation in a helpful perspective in an episode of On Assignment with Richard Engel (linked in the Public health video & audio tab to the left): "Right now, you shouldn't be panicking.
 But to deny that there's a threat is being unrealistic."
 Hence a need for a page offering fact-based information about the virus.
-Below you will find information about it from different sources, as well as updates on what is being done around the world to prevent its spread and educate the public about it.
+In the tabs to the left you will find information about it from different sources, as well as updates on what is being done around the world to prevent its spread and educate the public about it.